 In a brilliant blog for OnBeing, the interfaith educator Elizabeth Welliver noted that “religious belief is not a requirement for entry into the doors of millennial sacred spaces."
 This echoed findings of a report published in the United States about how 'young adults' are building flourishing communities of art, business and education on the edges of faith communities.
 The authors of How We Gather (PDF) note: “Millennials are less religiously affiliated than ever before.
 Churches are just one of many institutional casualties of the internet age in which young people are both more globally connected and more locally isolated than ever before."

 It's fair to say that young people face many challenges.
 My generation (the under 34s) has seen the sharpest drop in economic prospects in generations whilst the neoliberal policies of the current government have hit young people hard.
-There's the prevalence of insecure part-time work in the gig-economy, the collapse in home-ownership, the systemic underfunding of education, ever-rising university fees, and the spiralling climate crisis.
+There's the prevalence of insecure part-time work in the gig-economy, the collapse in home-ownership, the systemic underfunding of education, and the spiralling climate crisis.
 Young people today are getting a raw deal – and they know it.

 The nature of religion has changed, within Quakers we have seen the numbers of young people engaging in our community fall as the effects of economic insecurity have taken hold.
 And perhaps more importantly, because 'young adults' have no time for institutions that often seem arcane and irrelevant, and which have failed to engage with the realities of life for the vast majority of people in our society.